fly-studio/merged-fuse/README.md

 # Introduce
 It's a fuse plugin, and it can virtual merges files, and virtual replaces bytes.

-when system read the file, it output the merged/replaced content.
+when system read this file, it output the merged/replaced content with many files that you set.

+**It's not a really merged**, but it can output the merged files content when you use `fread pread...` in linux

 **Example**

-1.txt
+**/the/src/dir/**1.txt
 ```text
 12345678
 ```
-2.txt
+**/the/src/dir/**2.txt
 ```text
 abcdefghi
 ```

-Make a file named `1-merged-.txt`,
+Make a file named `/the/mounted/dir/1-merged-.txt`,

 `-merged-` is a special words in the file name, and the content is